meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 204
 ---
-You want to tag multiple resources with a string that is a combination of a generated random_id and a variable.How should you use the same value in all these resources without repeating the random_id and variable in each resource?
+You want to tag multiple resources with a string that is a combination of a generated random_id and a variable.
+How should you use the same value in all these resources without repeating the random_id and variable in each resource?

 - A. Local values
 - B. Data source